Pritam738/news-api/README.md

 Parameters:

-count (string): The number of articles to fetch.
+count (integer): The number of articles to fetch.
 Must be a positive integer.

-query (string): The search query for the title or author.
+query (string): The search query.

 Example Request: